Tele Security Timmann

 premises from the lake side.

-not purely random, as it lies in what then was a 'Bermuda Triangle' of
+as it lies in what was then a 'Bermuda Triangle' of Secret Communications.

-Close to Tutzing is Feldafing, at the time the School of Communications
+Close to Tutzing is Feldafing, at that time the School of Communications

 and Electronics of the German Bundeswehr (Army),

 where I had served myself more than 20 years earlier, working

 A lot of testing of the TST equipment was done in the school at Feldafing.